Jim Kovach

-James Kovach (born May 1, 1956) is an American entrepreneur, physician, attorney and former American football linebacker who played seven seasons in the National Football League (NFL) for the New Orleans Saints and San Francisco 49ers.
+James Kovach (born May 1, 1956) is a former American football linebacker who played seven seasons in the National Football League (NFL) for the New Orleans Saints and San Francisco 49ers.
 He played college football at the University of Kentucky, where he also studied medicine.

 Early life

 Kovach played as a linebacker at University of Kentucky while studying pre-medicine.
 Because he had an injury-related redshirt season, he played his senior year of eligibility while taking his freshman year at University of Kentucky College of Medicine.

 Career

 National Football League

-Kovach was drafted by the New Orleans Saints in the 1979 NFL draft and played for the team for six seasons, while completing his medical education at University of Kentucky College of Medicine in the off-seasons.
+Kovach was drafted 93rd overall in the fourth round by the New Orleans Saints in the 1979 NFL draft and played for the team for six seasons, while completing his medical education at University of Kentucky College of Medicine in the off-seasons.
 October 7, 1984 James Kovach was the player that tackled Walter Payton on the play that Walter Payton broke Jim Browns rushing record.
 In 1985, he played as a linebacker for the San Francisco 49ers.
-After his retirement from the NFL, Kovach earned his J.D. degree from Stanford University School of Law and practiced as an intellectual-property attorney before becoming a business owner.
+After his retirement from the NFL, Kovach earned his J.D. degree from Stanford Law School and practiced as an intellectual-property attorney before becoming a business owner.